openvinotoolkit/operator/helm-charts/ovms/README.md

-# OpenVINO Model Server deployment via a heml chart
+# OpenVINO Model Server deployment via a helm chart
-Provided here helm chart can be used to install OpenVINO Model Server in a Kubernetes cluster.
+The helm chart provided here can be used to install OpenVINO Model Server in a Kubernetes cluster.
-It has the same parameters like the operator so it could be used directly as an alternative deployment method.
+It has the same parameters as the operator so it could be used directly as an alternative deployment method.
 The helm chart is managing the Model Server instance which represents a kubernetes deployment and a kubernetes service with exposed REST and gRPC inference endpoints.
 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).
 The steps below describe how to setup a model repository, use helm to launch the inference server and then send inference requests to the running server.